awsdocs/aws-greengrass-developer-guide/doc_source/connectors-cli.md

 To complete this tutorial, you need:

 ### <a name="w4aac26c39c26b6"></a>
 + A Greengrass group and a Greengrass core \(v1\.7 or later\)\.
 To learn how to create a Greengrass group and core, see [Getting Started with AWS IoT Greengrass](gg-gs.md)\.
-The Getting Started tutorial also includes steps for installing the AWS IoT Greengrass core software\.
+The Getting Started tutorial also includes steps for installing the AWS IoT Greengrass Core software\.
 +  AWS IoT Greengrass must be configured to support local secrets, as described in [Secrets Requirements](secrets.md#secrets-reqs)\.
 **Note**
 This includes allowing access to your Secrets Manager secrets\.
 If you're using the default Greengrass service role, Greengrass has permission to get the values of secrets with names that start with *greengrass\-*\.